JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

 * Particles are black.
 * Particle orbits/trajectories are blue.
 * Reflecting obstacles (e.g. `Disk` or `FiniteWall`) are green.
+* Randomly reflecting obstacles (e.g. `RandomDisk` or `RandomWall`) are yellow.
-* Ray-splitting obstacles are red.
+* Ray-splitting obstacles are red with dashed linestyle.

 ## Animating the motion of a particle